22 Weeks Pregnant

 22 Weeks Pregnant Symptoms Not to Ignore

-“Risk factors for this include a past history of this, past surgery on the cervix,” she adds.
-“Care team often routinely looks at the cervix during the 18-22 week ultrasound to look for this too.
-If this happens, a stitch called a cerclage, may be able to be placed to close the cervix.”
+“Risk factors for this include a past history of this [or] past surgery on the cervix,” she adds.
+“Your care team often routinely looks at the cervix during the 18-22 week ultrasound to look for this too.
+If this happens, a stitch called a cerclage may be placed to close the cervix.”
 If you do experience cramps that are accompanied by any kind of bleeding, you will need to be checked by your provider.

 Pregnancy Symptoms Coming Up In Week 23: